dotdot0/math-language-rust/Readme.md

-A math language return in rust
+#A interpreter for a math language

+Currently supported operations
+- "+"
+- "-"
+- "/"
+- "*"
+- Variable Declaration